h12w/teff/SPEC.md

 Extensions
 ----------
-In this section, format extensions for annotations & common data types are specified.
-These definitions should cover all the builtin types and some of the important types in standard libraries.
+In this section, extensions for annotations & common data types are specified.
+These definitions should cover almost all builtin types and some of the important types in the standard libraries.

 ### Type & reference annotations